happyren/plugins-quickstart-ts-express/README.md

 ![img](https://github.com/happyren/plugins-quickstart-ts-express/assets/11085242/2baf9b3e-16d2-4bb5-b99b-8e8810df4ab5)

-###
+### ChatGPT Plugin Quickstart Template

-Template to kick start chatgpt plugin dev with node.js, typescript, and express.
+This is a template to kick start chatgpt plugin dev with node.js, typescript, and express.
+It includes several features that would be helpful for commercial/enterprise level projects.

 #### Setup